-One, I tend to do better meditating when I’m listening to a meditation and especially when I’m listening to one that is guiding me through imagery.
+One, I tend to do better meditating when I’m listening to a meditation that is guiding me through imagery.
 The combination of auditory and imaginary imagery is enough to help me stay *mostly* on track.
 When my attention wanders, I just gently bring it back knowing that’s just par for the course and I keep going.

 Recognize Your Strengths

 While we definitely experience challenges with the difficulty regulating our attention that sometimes cause friction and disrupt life a bit, it’s important that we don’t get fooled into thinking that these problems are all there is that matters about us and all there is to the ADHD “curse.”

 The good doesn’t cancel out the bad and the bad doesn’t cancel the good–they are both true and they are both significant to you.
 That subtle shift can make a huge difference in the way you see yourself and your struggles.

-Tips For the Biggest ADHD Challenges
+A Holistic Approach to the Biggest ADHD Challenges

 How to Use the Hyperfocus to Your Advantage

 Hyperfocus, in my experience anyway, is both the most amazing part of ADHD and the worst part of ADHD.
-At the same time (letting them both be true 😉).
+At the same time (letting them both be true, I guess).
 Hyperfocus lets me get awesome things accomplished no matter what barriers stand in my way.
 I’m determined, slightly obsessive (understated for dramatic effect ?), and I love the feeling of being so into what I’m doing that nothing else exists.

 Bounce, Fidget, and Move to Manage the Restlessness